 New Directors Seminar

-Since 1994, the Council of Juvenile Correctional Administrators (CJCA) has conducted the annual New Directors Seminar for newly appointed youth corrections chief executive officers.
+Since 1994, the Council of Juvenile Justice Administrators (CJJA) has conducted the annual New Directors Seminar for newly appointed youth corrections chief executive officers.
 Originally sponsored by the National Institute of Corrections (NIC) and the Office of Juvenile Justice and Delinquency Prevention (OJJDP).
-The seminar is supported by funding from the Center for Coordinated Assistantance to the States (CCAS).
+The seminar is supported by funding from the Center for Coordinated Assistance to the States (CCAS).
 The New Directors Seminar, a proven training vehicle for new directors, uses a peer-to-peer training forum that connects veteran administrators with newly appointed administrators.
 An average of ten new directors have attended each year.
 The seminar usually runs over two-and-a half days and addresses pertinent topics such as:

 - New Directors Issues and Expectations